Is the combination of these main features able to give shape and identity to a wine.

 We believe that we have a special “terroir” here at Monte da Casteleja.

-The Monte da Casteleja soil is unique in the area, good for vine growing, medium depth with a high percentage of clay and lime.
-Inside, water is strongly kept and slowly released to the roots during the summer, when the plants need it more.
+The Monte da Casteleja soil is unique to the area, good for vine growing, medium depth with a high percentage of clay and lime.
+The land retains the water deep in the ground and slowly releases it to the roots during the summer, when the plants need it more.

 Precipitation of 400 mm per year, mainly during the winter months, strongly limits vine growing.

 The proximity of the sea is also a very important factor; humidity is higher and plants suffer less from water stress; the maturation is smoother and long.

 The prior decision to install irrigation in the vineyard was crucial.
 But, with our underground water becoming more and more salty and, known difficulty to handle high vigour in irrigated vineyard, we decided to avoid irrigation on a regular basis.

 It was very important to limit the strength of the plant in order to reduce its water needs, so we increase the number of plants per hectare.
 The distance between rows is 2.00 m instead of the usual 2.70m –3.00m.
 The competition between plants is augmented.